cwarden45/Coding-fRNA-Comment/Kertesz_et_al_2010_Comp/README.md

 **3)** Then, I used an R script (`compare_predictions.R`) to create a plot to compare scores:

-The gene annotation file came from the [Supplemental Website](https://genie.weizmann.ac.il/pubs/PARS10/pars10_catalogs.html) for the paper.
+The gene/transcript/exon annotation file came from the [Supplemental Website](https://genie.weizmann.ac.il/pubs/PARS10/pars10_catalogs.html) for the paper.

 ![Overall PARS Score Distributions](PARS_density.png "PARS Score Density Distributions")